-- To work with the Clerk on policies relating to legal, constitutional and member services. - To work with the Treasurer on policies relating to financial affairs. - To work with the Board's appointed H.R. advisors on policies and practices for the recruitment, appointment and discipline of the Board's staff. - To discharge the Statutory functions laid on Harbour Masters by all relevant Acts of Parliament, Orders and Regulations.
+- To work with the CEO and Clerk on policies relating to legal, constitutional and member services. - Ensure the delivery of LHB's marine budget, adopting a commercial mind-set and actively seeking revenue generating opportunities. - To work with the Board's appointed HR Officer on policies and practices for the recruitment, appointment and discipline of the marine staff. - To support the CEO in reviewing strategic policies and processes, infrastructure projects and business planning.